Tucked away in Japan's remote Yaeyama Islands, wild Iriomote offers thrilling adventures in unspoiled mangrove jungles.

 You can book this Iriomote kayaking and trekking tour through Hirata's website HERE.

-Get my ebook How to Travel in Japan Without Speaking Japanese HERE.
+Get my book How to Travel in Japan Without Speaking Japanese HERE.